 There is no public transport to the start of this walk so private transport is required.
 If possible, park in the lower part of this car park as this is where the trail starts.
 Click on this link to see the starting location on Google maps.

-This is a stunning waterfall walk in the Brecon Beacons which is mostly devoid of crowds who typically hike the nearby route up Pen y Fan.
+This is a stunning waterfall walk in the Brecon Beacons (Bannau Brycheiniog) which is mostly devoid of crowds who typically hike the nearby route up Pen y Fan.
 The route meanders through an ancient woodland, around an impressive ridge and along a gorgeous valley before reaching the picturesque waterfalls.
 This trail isn’t signposted but is mostly straight forward to navigate, particularly in clear weather.

 To begin the walk, head towards the pay and display terminal and take the small path into the woods on the left, ignoring the signs for Pen y Fan.
 This path takes you through a gate and over a small wooden bridge which crosses the Nant Gwdi (river).